Skip to content

 Course Description (Click to Expand)

-This course provides a comprehensive, in-depth introduction to the principles, algorithms, and applications of deep generative modeling.
+This course provides a comprehensive, in-depth introduction to the principles, algorithms, and applications of generative modeling.
 We will explore a wide array of foundational and state-of-the-art architectures, beginning with core probabilistic concepts.

 Key topics are structured around three main pillars: